WICG/bundle-preloading/prototypes/examples/create-react-app/README.md

 node server.js http://localhost 8080 ../examples/create-react-app/build static
 ```

 This example depends on several manual changes to [public/index.html](public/index.html) to replace the sources linked by webpack with the necessary code to start a service worker, load the bundled resources, and then finally load the JS React code that implements the app.
-We are looking into ways to automate these changes.
+We are looking into ways to automate these, to demonstrate how an existing applucation may use bundle preloading with a few relatively small changes.